Queens Buzz .com Log-Out Members

 Romantic Restaurants For Dinner in Astoria, LIC, Sunnyside, Woodside, Jackson Heights & Flushing

-queens valentines day restaurants queens romantic restaurants queens astoria lic sunnyside woodside flushing jackson heights valentines restaurants romantic queens nycValentine's Day is three weeks away.
-It's a good time to let your loved one know you care.
+queens valentines day restaurants queens romantic restaurants queens astoria lic sunnyside woodside flushing jackson heights valentines restaurants romantic queens nycValentine's Day is less than a month away.
+Valentines Day is a good time to let your loved one know you care.
 Flowers, gifts and dinner are always welcome treats, and / or some thoughtful gesture that shows that the lady [or man] you're with, still means a lot to you.

 The photo at right shows a main entree at a restaurant in Astoria.

-All events that have been asterisked are from 2022.
-Those restaurants without an asterisk have been updated to 2023, so watch the dates / year for 2023.
+All restaurants that have been asterisked have either been updated or added in 2024.
+Those restaurants without an asterisk are from 2023, so watch the dates / year to be sure you're looking at 2024 specials.

-Given Valentine's Day is on a Tuesday, it may be fair game to make your VDay reservation on Valentine's Day or any day of the preceding weekend.
-Also, many restaurants have retained thier outside dining capacity - so depending on the weather - NYC restaurants may have more capacity for Valentine's Day weekend than they did versus prepandemic.
+Valentine's Day is on a Wednesday this year, so it may be fair game to make your VDay reservation on Valentine's Day or any day of the preceding weekend.
+Also, many restaurants have retained their outside dining capacity - so depending on the weather - NYC restaurants may have more capacity for Valentine's Day weekend than they did prior to the prepandemic.

-But a number of restaurants were casualties of these pandemic times, so if you're thinking about doing something this Valentine's Day for dinner in or around Astoria, LIC, Jackson Heights, Sunnyside, Woodside or Flushing; it's best to do your research early, and call or go online to make the reservations as soon as you can for this Valentine's Day .
+It's worth reminding folks that there were a number of restaurant casualties during and following the pandemic, so it's best to do your research early.
+If you're thinking about doing something this Valentine's Day for dinner in or around Astoria, LIC, Jackson Heights, Sunnyside, Woodside or Flushing; call or go online to make the reservations as soon as you can for this Valentine's Day .

 Valentine's Day Brief History - Queens Romantic Restaurants on V Day